Skip to main content

 Other than H visas, there are other categories of temporary work visas in the country.
 Each serves different purposes.
 These visas include:

-- The L-1 visa applies to intra-company transferees, specifically, employees of a foreign company coming to work in a U.S. office of the company.
+The L-1 visa applies to intra-company transferees, specifically, employees of a foreign company coming to work in a U.S. office of the company.
 Typical circumstances in which an L-1 visa is appropriate involve an executive, manager, or employee with specialized knowledge from the home office to assist with operations in the U.S. office.

-- O, P, and R visas also allow temporary employment in the United States.
-The O visa applies to foreign nationals with extraordinary ability in the arts, sciences, athletics, business, and education.
+• The O visa applies to foreign nationals with extraordinary ability in the arts, sciences, athletics, business, and education.
 They are those who received national or international acclaim in their field.
-The P visa applies to outstanding athletes, athletic teams, and entertainment groups of sustained international recognition.

 Employer’s Obligations: Labor Certification

-Hiring foreign nationals on temporary work visas involves specific responsibility for U.S. employers.
+Hiring foreign nationals on temporary work visas involves specific responsibilities for U.S. employers.
 Their primary task is coordination with the U.S. Department of Labor (DOL).
 The DOL is an important part of the U.S. government that works with the DHS to handle employment-based immigration.

 The DOL ensures that the hiring of migrant workers follows the labor standards and does not impact the local workforce.
 The labor certification process is the primary mechanism for achieving this responsibility.
 The process aims to protect U.S. workers’ interests.
 It ensures that outsourcing labor is necessary due to the lack of available, qualified, and willing employees in the United States.
 The certification also ensures that the employment conditions follow the U.S. labor standards.

 There are annual caps on some types of temporary worker visas.
-You may learn about the annual cap through the U.S. Citizenship and Immigration Services (USCIS) webpage.

-Legal Help With Temporary Work Visas
+Get Legal Help With a U.S. Work Visa

 The application process to acquire a temporary employment visa in the United States is complicated.
 Some rules and requirements apply to one U.S. visa category but not another.
 Moreover, U.S. immigration laws often undergo amendments.
 It is important for U.S. employers and foreign workers to learn about the rights and protections the U.S. government provides.